CALL TODAY! 480-788-2432

 Ketoconazole has anti-androgenic properties.
 That means it blocks the effects of dihydrotestosterone (DHT), which is linked to hair loss.

-DHT is a derivative of testosterone that contributes to the miniaturization of hair follicles in individuals with androgenetic alopecia.
+DHT is a derivative of testosterone that contributes to the miniaturization of follicles in individuals with androgenetic alopecia.
 By inhibiting DHT production, ketoconazole may help slow down the progression of hair loss and promote thicker, healthier hair strands.

 Complementary Treatment

-While ketoconazole shampoo can be effective on its own, it is often recommended as a complementary treatment to other hair loss solutions.
 Research indicates that using ketoconazole in conjunction with these FDA-approved treatments can enhance their effectiveness, leading to better overall results in managing hair loss.

 Improved Hair Follicle Size